huggingface/hub-docs/docs/hub/asteroid.md

 At the moment there is no automatic method to upload your models to the Hub, but the process to upload them is documented in the [official guide](https://github.com/asteroid-team/asteroid/blob/master/docs/source/readmes/pretrained_models.md#share-your-models).

 All the recipes create all the needed files to upload a model to the Hub.
-The process usually involves
+The process usually involves the following steps:
-1. Creating a model repository.
+1. Create and clone a model repository.
-2. Cloning the repository locally.
-3. Moving files from the recipe output to the repository (model card, model filte, TensorBoard traces).
+2. Moving files from the recipe output to the repository (model card, model filte, TensorBoard traces).
-4. Push the files (`git add` + `git commit` + `git push`).
+3. Push the files (`git add` + `git commit` + `git push`).

 Once you do this, you can try out your model directly in the browser and share it with the rest of the community.